mikeplis/mplis.github.io/_posts/2015-08-31-dynasty-retrospective-rdfl-rebuild.md

 2015 Offseason
 ---

-I didn't make many moves during the season, so I went into the 2015 offseason with pretty much the same roster as I had at the beginning of the season.
+I didn't make many moves during the season, so I went into the 2015 offseason with pretty much the same roster that I had at the beginning of the season.
 Despite my focus on getting younger, a few of my early offseason trades saw me move draft picks for players that I coveted.

 **Traded 3.01 for Paul Richardson**